tetsu23/pldataFileConverter/README.md

 $ python pldataFileConverter

 - Launch from .exe file (builded by pyInstaller) Double-click on pldataFileCoverter.exe in the dist folder to activate it.

 ### How to make .exe file
 $ pyinstaller ./src/pldataFileConverter.py --onefile

 <img src="images/gui_instruction.png" alt="GUIの画像" title="GUI" width="50%">

 ## How to use the software
 (1) Input .pldata file: Press the Browse button and select a .pldata file from the exporer.
-(2) Select measurement monocular: Select the eye you want to output (3) Display graph: Display graph
+(2) Select measurement monocular: Select the eye you want to output.
+(3) Display graph: Display graph

 <img src="images/graph.png" alt="表示グラフの画像" title="Graph" width="50%">

-(4) Output graph image: Check whether to output a graph image, press the Browse button, and specify the output file name from Explorer
+(4) Output graph image: Check whether to output a graph image, press the Browse button, and specify the output file name from Explorer.
 (5) Output csv file: Check whether to output a csv file, press the Browse button, and specify the output file name from Explorer.
 (6) Save: Press the Save button to save the file.
 (7) Exit: Exit the software.

 # Install
 -Required Libraries
  -msgpack %　version 0.5 以上
  -pandas
  -numpy
  -matplotlib
  -PySimpleGUI
  -PyInstaller

 # lisence
 - MIT license